Nandini3-g/restaurant_consumers_sql_analysis/README.md

 Restaurant_Cuisines — Cuisines offered by each restaurant Ratings — Consumer ratings for restaurants
 SQL Concepts Used:
-Basic SQL
+> Basic SQL
-SELECT
-WHERE
-ORDER BY
-DISTINCT
-Filtering
-Aggregate functions
+SELECT -- WHERE -- ORDER BY -- DISTINCT -- Filtering -- Aggregate functions
-Intermediate SQL
+> Intermediate SQL
-GROUP BY
-HAVING
-INNER JOIN
-LEFT JOIN
+GROUP BY -- HAVING -- INNER JOIN -- LEFT JOIN
-Subqueries
+> Subqueries
-Multiple-table joins
+- Multiple-table joins
-Conditional logic using CASE
+- Conditional logic using CASE
-Advanced SQL
+> Advanced SQL
-Common Table Expressions (CTEs)
+- Common Table Expressions (CTEs)
-Derived tables
+- Derived tables
-Window functions
+- Window functions
-RANK()
+- RANK()
-ROW_NUMBER()
+- ROW_NUMBER()
-LEAD()
+- LEAD()
-Aggregate window functions
+- Aggregate window functions
-Views
+- Views
-Stored procedures
+- Stored procedures
-COALESCE
+- COALESCE
-NOT EXISTS
+- NOT EXISTS
 Analysis Performed

 The project includes queries for:

-Finding consumers based on city, occupation, smoking habits, age, and budget Analyzing restaurants based on location, price, alcohol service, and franchise status Identifying highly rated restaurants
+1. Finding consumers based on city, occupation, smoking habits, age, and budget
+2. Analyzing restaurants based on location, price, alcohol service, and franchise status
-Finding consumers who rated restaurants in specific cities Analyzing Mexican, Italian, American, and Pizzeria preferences Comparing food ratings with average restaurant ratings Finding consumers based on their restaurant-rating behavior Analyzing student consumers and restaurant engagement Calculating average consumer ages by occupation Ranking restaurant ratings within cities
+3. Identifying highly rated restaurants
+4. Finding consumers who rated restaurants in specific cities
+5. Analyzing Mexican, Italian, American, and Pizzeria preferences
+6. Comparing food ratings with average restaurant ratings
+7. Finding consumers based on their restaurant-rating behavior
+8. Analyzing student consumers and restaurant engagement
+9. Calculating average consumer ages by occupation
+10. Ranking restaurant ratings within cities
-Calculating average ratings for individual consumers Finding top preferred cuisines for low-budget students Comparing a consumer's rating with a restaurant's average rating Ranking top-rated restaurants by cuisine
+11. Calculating average ratings for individual consumers
+12. Finding top preferred cuisines for low-budget students
+13. Comparing a consumer's rating with a restaurant's average rating
+14. Ranking top-rated restaurants by cuisine
-Identifying top consumers based on average ratings
-👁️ Advanced SQL Features
+15. Identifying top consumers based on average ratings Advanced SQL Features
-CTEs

-Used CTEs to simplify multi-step analysis, including consumer filtering and restaurant-rating analysis.
+CTEs : Used CTEs to simplify multi-step analysis, including consumer filtering and restaurant-rating analysis.
 Window Functions

 Used:

-RANK()
-ROW_NUMBER()
-LEAD()
-AVG() OVER()

-for ranking restaurants, finding top preferences, comparing ratings, and analyzing consumer rating behavior.
+RANK(),ROW_NUMBER(),LEAD(),AVG(), OVER() for ranking restaurants, finding top preferences, comparing ratings, and analyzing consumer rating behavior.

-Views

-Created views such as:

-HighlyRatedMexicanRestaurant
-ConsumerAverageRatings1
+Views:

-to simplify reusable analysis.
+Created views to simplify reusable analysis.
+- HighlyRatedMexicanRestaurant
+- ConsumerAverageRatings1
 Stored Procedures

 Created stored procedures to:

-Retrieve restaurant ratings above a specified threshold Analyze consumer spending segments and restaurant performance

-Example Business Questions
+Retrieve restaurant ratings above a specified threshold Analyze consumer spending segments and restaurant performance Example Business Questions

 Some of the questions explored in this project include:

-Which restaurants have highly satisfactory ratings?
+16. Which restaurants have highly satisfactory ratings?
-Which consumers prefer Mexican cuisine?
+17. Which consumers prefer Mexican cuisine?
-Which restaurants have ratings below the overall average?
+18. Which restaurants have ratings below the overall average?
-Which consumers have rated restaurants but never rated an Italian restaurant?
+19. Which consumers have rated restaurants but never rated an Italian restaurant?
-Which restaurants are popular among consumers over 30?
+20. Which restaurants are popular among consumers over 30?
-Which students have rated more than two restaurants?
+21. Which students have rated more than two restaurants?
-What is the average consumer age by occupation?
+22. What is the average consumer age by occupation?
-Which restaurants have the highest ratings within each cuisine?
+23. Which restaurants have the highest ratings within each cuisine?
-Which consumers have the highest average ratings?
+24. Which consumers have the highest average ratings?
-How does an individual consumer's rating compare with a restaurant's overall performance?
+25. How does an individual consumer's rating compare with a restaurant's overall performance?